Imam Hossein University: Physics Research Center

 One of the research projects addressed in the IAEA report is the Iranian Green Salt Project, apparently managed by KM Company.
 The project performed a flowsheet of bench scale conversion of uranium oxide (UO2) into 1 ton of UF4 per year, also known as Green Salt.
 It is an early step in an enrichment process, beyond the capacity or scope of the Uranium Ore Concentration (UOC) plant.
 According to the IAEA report, KM Company designed and built a turnkey (flowsheet).
 The document also referred to the project concerning the missile re-entry vehicle.
-However, Iran answered that the flowsheets and allegations were baseless and fabrications, and the only project that the KM Company worked on was the UOC plant.

 The IAEA has also reported the Iranian testing of multiple high-explosive detonators designs and documents the layout for an underground nuclear blast test facility in this university.

 In 2006, a senior US official revealed the Washington Post a diagram being schematically consistent with a nuclear test-site schematic in Iran.
 Later in 2006, a contingent of senior officers from Iran travelled to North Korea to see an underground facility to test explosion.
-IAEA also made question about the Iranian Shahab-3 missile designs.
+IAEA also asked questions about the Iranian Shahab-3 missile designs.
 Specifically, re-entry vehicle designs are believed to be engineered for the ability to carry nuclear warheads.